strimzi/strimzi.github.io/_posts/2021-04-07-upgrade-improvements.md

 Strimzi is able to deal with upgrade of Kafka clusters where versions are not set in the custom resource.
 In cases like this, Strimzi determines the versions and performs the upgrade as follows:
-* Get the version of the currently deployed Kafka and set it in the custom resource.
 * Perform a rolling update of the Kafka cluster to change the images from the old Strimzi version to the new one.
-* Upgrade the Kafka `version` to the default version supported by the new Strimzi version, which will perform a rolling update.
+* Upgrade the Kafka `version` to the default version supported by the new Strimzi version, which will perform a rolling update if it is not already used.
 * Get `log.message.format.version` and `inter.broker.protocol.version` based on `version`.
 * Set `inter.broker.protocol.version`, and perform a rolling update of the Kafka cluster.
 * Set `log.message.format.version`, and perform a rolling update of the Kafka cluster.